slakeyj/slakeyj.github.io/markdown.md

 # What is Markdown?

 Markdown is a simple way to stylize and organize text on your website.
-It uses symbols such as * and ``` - ``` to create some of these changes.
-You can also use it to create and links and to add pictures.
+It will often use symbols to create some of these changes.
+You can also use it to create links and to add pictures.

 ## Examples